[ Reference Info Index | Glossopedia ]

 To reinstall the pressure bar onto the lever, first use chain-nose pliers to reshape the end of the lever so that the two tabs make a nice closed loop.
 Reinstall the lever into the barrel.
 Then raise the lever about halfway, hold it with a finger, and use alligator forceps to install the pressure bar into the barrel so that the open end of the staple slips into the loop at the end of the lever, as shown here.

-Place the blade of a small flat-blade screwdriver (1∕8" or 3 mm) under the proximal one-third of the pressure bar, and raise the lever to wedge the screwdriver in place.
+Place the blade of a small flat-blade screwdriver (1∕8" or 3 mm) under the forward one-third of the pressure bar, and raise the lever to wedge the screwdriver in place.
 The screwdriver should not extend so far into the barrel that its end can be seen through the staple’s slot in the pressure bar.

 Now use a sickle-shaped dental scraper to reach into the lever slot and snap the end of the staple back down through its slot: